Foreign tax credit

 Investment allowances for investing in digital transformation and green transition

-As of 1 January 2022, the new tax allowances shall be recognised at 40% amount of the investment in cloud computing, artificial intelligence, big data, environmentally friendly technologies, cleaner, cheaper public and private transport, decarbonisation of the energy sector, energy efficiency of buildings and implementing of other standards for climate neutrality.
-This investment allowances can be utilised up to a maximum of 63% of the actual tax base.
+As of 1 January 2022, the new tax allowances shall be recognised at 40% amount of the investment in cloud computing, artificial intelligence, big data, environmentally friendly technologies, cleaner, cheaper public and private transport, decarbonisation of the energy sector, energy efficiency of buildings, and implementing of other standards for climate neutrality.
+These investment allowances can be utilised up to a maximum of 63% of the actual tax base.

 Research and development (R&D) allowances

 A 100% investment allowance is granted for investments in R&D within the tax period, regardless of the location of establishment of the company within Slovenia.
 The investment can be utilised up to a maximum of 63% of the actual tax base.
 Such an investment tax allowance may be obtained for expenditures on:

 - internal R&D activities within the company and